1

 json.dump(metrics, file, indent=2)

-"""Saves a CCDF showing the distribution of the archive's objective values.
+"""Saves a CCDF showing the distribution of the archive's objectives.

 CCDF = Complementary Cumulative Distribution Function (see